Best Time to Visit Paris

 April is also a wonderful time to visit Claude Monet's Garden in Giverny, because the daffodils, tulips, and other early spring flowers are in bloom.
 (However, the water lilies do not appear until July).
 Giverny is one of the most popular day trips from Paris, so expect tourist crowds on sunny days.

 May: As the weather is warming up in May, the city begins to buzz with cultural events.
-One of the most popular events is the Jazz à Saint-Germain-des-Prés festival.
-The Saint-Germain-des-Prés Quarter has been a legendary spot for jazz since the 1950s.
+One of the most popular events is the Festival Jazz à Saint-Germain-des-Prés Paris.
+The Saint-Germain-des-Prés neighborhood has been a legendary spot for jazz since the 1950s.
 Today, the festival treats audiences to performances by the best contemporary musicians.